weekdaysailor/gcr-web/content/rewards/introduction.md

 # Introduction

-The carbon reward (XCR) is a new type of financial instrument that will be offered for mitigated carbon with aims to help manage anthropogenic carbon balance and avoid dangerous climate change.
+{{< reward-identity >}}

 ## Core Characteristics

 ### Digital Asset Structure

-- Denoted as "XCR" and traded in foreign exchange markets
+- Denoted as "XCR" and designed for foreign exchange trading
-- Backed by central banks and sovereign guarantees
+- Intended to be supported by a future central bank alliance that would defend a price floor
-- Issued debt-free with long-term price floor support
+- Issued debt-free with long-term price floor guidance tied to the Risk Cost of Carbon (RCC)
 - Bankable but not a carbon credit or legal tender

-### Important Distinction

-**The XCR will be tradable, it is not a carbon credit and it cannot be used to offset carbon emissions.**

 ## Three Reward Channels

-1. **Carbon dioxide removal from atmosphere**
-2. **Conventional greenhouse gas mitigation**
-3. **Co-benefits and harm reduction for communities and ecosystems**
+{{< reward-channels >}}

 ## Four Main Principles